-[LOCK] disables the remote override switch that allows you to manually force an instrument into Local mode.
-For [LOCK] to have an effect on a device, the device must already be in Remote mode.
-Once disabled, the override switch remains disabled until [NOTREM] is executed.
+LOCK disables the remote override switch that allows you to manually force an instrument into Local mode.
+For LOCK to have an effect on the device, the device must already be in Remote mode.
+Once disabled, the override switch remains disabled until NOTREM is executed.